pallets/quart/docs/response_values.rst

     return render_template("index.html")

-A solitary string return indicates that you intend to return a string mimetype ``text/html`` and a specified Content-Length header.
+A solitary string return indicates that you intend to return a string mimetype ``text/html``.
 The string will be encoded using the default :attr:`~quart.wrappers._BaseRequestResponse.charset`.

 dict